Jerry Stiller, comedian and ‘Seinfeld’ actor, dies at 92

 The pair also wrote and performed radio commercials, most memorably a series of bits for a little-known wine called Blue Nun.
 The duo's ads boosted sales by 500%.
 Ben Stiller recalled trips with his sister to California when his parents would head west to do television appearances.

 The couple went on to appear as a team in dozens of film, stage and television productions.
 One of them was "After-Play," a 1995 off-Broadway show written by Meara.

-Stiller joined "Seinfeld" in 1993, and moved on to "King of Queens" when the other Jerry & co. went off the air in 1998.
-The following year, he appeared in Ben Stiller's spoof on modeling, "Zoolander."
+Stiller joined "Seinfeld" in 1993, and moved on to "King of Queens" when the other Jerry & company went off the air in 1998.
+He also appeared in Ben Stiller's spoof on modeling, "Zoolander," released in 2001.

 Larry McShane, a former staffer of the Associated Press, was the principal writer of this obituary.